mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## Fancy game boxes

 I'll now replace the green game boxes with something better to look at.
-There are two main cases:
+There are two main cases we have to support:

-- if there is a usable image for a game, the box will show that
+- if there is an available image for a game, the box should show that
-- if there is none, or the image has not loaded yet, it'll show a gray rectangle, with the game name in the center in white
+- if there is none, or the image has not loaded yet, the boy should show a gray rectangle, with the game's title in the center

-I'll turn the Rectangle of `gameAxisDelegate` to an Item, and add an initial Rectangle and Image to it for the two cases:
+So `gameAxisDelegate` is our game box that right now contains a green rectangle.
+I'll turn that into an Item, and, for the two cases above, I'll add an initial gray Rectangle and Image:

 ```qml
 Component {